Payroll is an underpinning of any small or medium-sized businesses

-Administering a 401(k) is a multistep process that hinges on payroll deductions.
-But there’s a lot at play behind the scenes.
-In employer-sponsored retirement plans, investments come from employee paychecks, an employer match, or profit-sharing.
-Employee contributions must be deducted and placed into their individual 401(k) accounts each payroll cycle.
-This involves:
+401(k) plan administration hinges on payroll deductions—and there’s a lot at play behind the scenes.
+In employer-sponsored retirement plans, investments come from employee deferrals or employer contributions.
+Employee contributions must be deducted and placed into their individual 401(k) accounts each payroll cycle, which involves:

 Tracking employee eligibility